How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 This can include anything from heat to cold, and even pain.

-A great example of this is if you notice that your child doesn’t react when they touch or hold an ice cube or if they take a large tumble and do not seem fazed at all.
+For example, your child may not react when touching an ice cube or takes a large tumble and doesn’t seem fazed at all.

 They Recoil When Touched

-If you notice that your child consistently recoils when touched, it’s possible that this is an over responsive sign of sensory processing disorder.
+If you notice that your child consistently recoils when you touch them, it’s possible that this is an overresponsive sign of sensory processing disorder.

 Remember, with this condition, your child’s brain has trouble processing physical sensations and so it can be very overwhelming and stressful when you touch them.